Blackboard Course Archive Scheduled for January 16, 2015

-During the summer, Academic Computing will archive and remove the following terms from our Blackboard site:
+During Spring 2015, Academic Computing will archive and remove the following terms from our Blackboard site:

 Removing this older content, files, and transactions will improve system efficiency.
 The selection of these terms is in keeping with the BSU Online data retention guidelines.

 No!
 At the end of the Fall 2014 semester, Blackboard Managed Hosting archived all courses in the system to date.
 Instructors can request a copy of the *.zip file or the restoration of the course, if needed.

 What happens to the student data (discussion, assignments, tests) in my Blackboard course?